GitHub Actions

 3. Starts your mobile test group and orchestrates the run lifecycle.

-4. Polls until the runs finish or the timeout is reached.
+4. Polls until the runs finish.

 5. Deletes the uploaded app after the run if cleanup is enabled.